verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more.md

 tags: [srcset, responsive images, lazy load]
 ---

-In the latest years, both at my job and as maintainer of a [LazyLoad library](https://github.com/verlok/lazyload), I've specialized in **lazy loading** of **responsive images**, meaning the images that adapt to users screens _and_ keep our websites fast.
-Exciting stuff!
-In this article, I'm going to show what HTML markup you need to write and which Javascript libraries you need to do that.
+In the latest years, both at my job and as maintainer of a [LazyLoad script](https://github.com/verlok/lazyload), I've specialized in **lazy loading** of **responsive images**.
+In this article, I'm going to show you what HTML, CSS and Javascript code you need to write in 2019 in order to lazy load responsive images.

 ## Responsive lazy what?

-**Responsive images** is a technique to make websites images to adapt to the **viewport witdh** and **screen density** (1x, 2x - retina display, etc.).
-To understand how to do this, you can read [Responsive images in practise](http://alistapart.com/article/responsive-images-in-practice) and you can find more info at the [responsive images community group website](http://responsiveimages.org/).
+**Responsive images** are the images that adapt to the user's screen _while_ keeping our websites fast by downloading just the right image source for the right **viewport witdh** (from small devices to large desktop computers), also considering the user's **screen density** (retina display, hiDpi, etc.).

 **Lazy loading images** is a technique to make your website faster by **avoiding to load images** that your users might never see on their viewport, then **loading them as they enter the viewport**.
 Beyond performance, this also allows you to save bandwith (and money, if you're paying a CDN service for your images).

-## Implementation
+## Just show me the code!

-[Take a look at the results](http://verlok.github.io/lazyload/demos/image_srcset_lazy_sizes.html) you can achieve using this technique.
-If you open your developer tools in the network panel, you can see that the first images are loaded "eagerly" by the browser at page landing, and the rest of the images are loaded as you scroll down the document.
+&rarr; [Take a look at the results](http://verlok.github.io/lazyload/demos/image_srcset_lazy_sizes.html) &larr; you will achieve.
+Open your browser's **developer tools** and switch to the **network panel**.
+You will see that the first images are loaded immediately (or _eagerly_) by the browser at page landing, while the rest of the images are loaded as you **scroll down** the document.

 ### The markup